Project 01 / 2026 . UX Strategy x Product Design

 EVERY FRIDAY NIGHT STARTS ON ROTTEN TOMATOES.
 IT SHOULD END ON FANDANGO.

-We were asked to reimagine Fandango’s new platform called "At Home", transition from a transactional movie platform into an ad-supported streaming ecosystem.
+We were asked to reimagine Fandangoโs new platform called "At Home", transition from a transactional movie platform into an ad-supported streaming platform.
 The platform lacked a distinct identity, clear engagement strategy, and ecosystem awareness among users.

-Our challenge was to define what could make Fandango at Home uniquely valuable under AVOD constraints, while retaining legacy digital collectors and attracting a new generation of streaming-first users.
+Our challenge was to define what could make Fandango at Home uniquely valuable under AVOD (Ad-Supported Video on Demand) constraints, while retaining legacy digital collectors and attracting a new generation of streaming-first users.

 WHAT IT WAS